Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 4. Fats are bad for you.

-Fat got a bad reputation after the world war.
+Fat got a bad reputation after World War II.
 With the abundance of food came the rise of health issues like heart disease attributed to fat consumption.

-The irony is that even after people went on a fat-free diet, heart disease is still the first cause of mortality worldwide.
+The irony is that even after people went on a fat-free diet, heart disease is still the leading cause of mortality worldwide.

-While some scientific evidence shows that some fats can cause health issues, the truth is that not all fats are bad.
+While some scientific evidence suggests that certain fats can cause health issues, the truth is that not all fats are inherently bad.

-Your body needs fat to absorb fat-soluble vitamins, regulate body temperature, protect vital organs, make hormones, and for cell membranes.
+Your body needs fat to absorb fat-soluble vitamins, regulate body temperature, protect vital organs, make hormones, and form cell membranes.

-High consumption of trans fat, saturated and hydrogenated fats will cause health issues while consuming monounsaturated and polyunsaturated fats in moderation will promote health and reduce the risks of some diseases.
+High consumption of trans fats, saturated fats, and hydrogenated fats can cause health issues, while consuming monounsaturated and polyunsaturated fats in moderation can promote health and reduce the risk of certain diseases.

 5. Soy-based foods are harmful to your health.